 Warren is New Zealand’s KiwiSaver guru.
 And when you’re running a KiwiSaver company, it’s pretty great to have him on board.
 Warren was a crucial member of the team that created the Fisher Funds KiwiSaver scheme in 2007 and the award-winning Generate KiwiSaver scheme in 2011.

-Now the CEO of Hobson Wealth Partners, one of New Zealand’s largest wealth managers and a key strategic partner of ours, Warren is also the Chairman of kōura and sits on our Investment Committee.
+Now the CEO of Hobson Wealth Partners, one of New Zealand’s largest wealth managers and a key strategic partner of theirs, Warren is also the Chairman of kōura and sits on their Investment Committee.
 His role is to help steer the team, making sure they continue to deliver great financial outcomes for you.

 The Manager of the Scheme is Kōura Wealth Limited, a company incorporated in New Zealand under the Companies Act 1993 on 20 February 2019.
 Kōura manages the investments of, and administers, the Scheme.
-Kōura is 100% New Zealand owned, we are very proud of our Kiwi heritage.
+Kōura is 100% New Zealand owned; they are very proud of their Kiwi heritage.

 Details of the directors of Kōura are set above.